ADDING A SUB

 Some notes about phase knobs:

 that is wrong.
 It is not phase; it is POLARITY.
-Phase is ANY
+Phase is ANY NUMBER

-3600 degrees and so on.
+and so on.
 Polarity is either 0 degrees or 180 degrees, period.

 (see Fig.1 and Fig.3 above) If you have a phase KNOB on

 a sub, the circuit is usually designed to only ADD DELAY.
 You

 cannot take away the inherent delay in the entire electro-mechanical

 physics of the sub, but you can ADD further electrical delay.

-Some subs are calibrated in electrical degrees of waveform at 80 hz, because 80 hz
+Some subs are calibrated in electrical degrees of waveform at

-180 degrees it is actually adding 6.25 msec of delay to the
+says 180 degrees it is actually adding 6.25 msec of delay to the

 sub signal; this is the equivalent of moving the sub 7 feet FURTHER

-So how do we add delay
+So how do we add delay to

-processor to do that.
+to do that.
 The options are a device like the DEQX,

 or the Mcintosh version, here.